Family Boarding Enhances Student Experience

 Prospective international students and families are expected to contribute to life at GNS in ways that benefit our entire community.
 With the number of applicants for Family Boarding far exceeding the space available, the Admissions Office is in an ideal position to identify the students whose interests and aptitudes best fit with the GNS mission, vision and values.

 I am confident that the Family Boarding Program will continue to serve GNS students well in the coming years as we embrace our new sense of internationalism while at the same time staying true to our Canadian heritage and the long-standing traditions that shape the GNS identity.

 Family Boarding allows us to promote GNS and our unique brand of education to every corner of the globe.
-Because the program is quite literally the first of its kind, it has required a near-Herculean effort to implement, with Mr. Holtum and our Director of Student Recruitment, Kevin White, spreading our school's message, and Family Boarding Coordinator, Sarah Harvey, ensuring that the needs of both students and Host Families are met.
+Because the program is quite literally the first of its kind, it has required a near-Herculean effort to implement, with Mr. Holtum and Admissions, spreading our school's message, and Family Boarding Coordinator, Sarah Harvey, ensuring that the needs of both students and Host Families are met.
 As with every new program, there are wrinkles that need ironing, but if you speak with the students or their hosts, you'll find that the experience for both has been profoundly positive.

 If you are interested in learning more about being a Family Boarding host family, please feel welcome to connect with Mr. Holtum in the Advancement Office.

 by Glenn Zedrayko, Head of School